Fresh & Crispy Make Ahead Green Bean Casserole (From Scratch!)

 With both of these key components prepped, all that’s left to do is bring them together.

-You can freeze this make ahead green bean casserole, but it’s not my preferred approach.
-The harsh, cold environment of the freezer impacts the super creamy texture of the mushroom sauce – & creaminess is key for a green bean casserole!
-If you’re tight on time you can give it a try, but I prefer to avoid the freezer here.
+Can you freeze the casserole for later? ⇢ The harsh, cold environment of the freezer impacts the super creamy texture of the mushroom sauce – and creaminess is key for a green bean casserole!
+If you’re tight on time you can give it a try, but I prefer to avoid the freezer for this one.

-Reheating Make Ahead Green Bean Casserole on Thanksgiving Day
+Reheating the Green Bean Casserole on Thanksgiving Day

-When Thanksgiving Day rolls around, all that’s on the green bean casserole to-do list is finishing it with a sprinkling of crispy toppers & popping it in the oven.
+When Thanksgiving Day rolls around, simply finish the casserole with a sprinkling of crispy toppers and pop it in the oven.
 So easy!

 1

 Prep.
-The best way to reheat green bean casserole starts by letting the chilled casserole come up to room temperature before transferring it to the oven; doing so helps ensure it bakes up evenly.
+Let the chilled casserole come up to room temperature before transferring it to the oven to help ensure it bakes up evenly.

 2

-Finish & bake.
-Stir some French fried onions into the green bean casserole for crispy pops of texture throughout.
-Cover the casserole dish & bake it for about 30 minutes, at which point you’ll top it off with more onions & slivered almonds.
-Give it another 10 minutes in the oven, until it’s bubbling & golden.
+Finish and bake.
+Stir some French fried onions into the casserole, then cover the dish and bake for about 30 minutes.
+Remove from the oven and top it off with more onions and slivered almonds.
+Bake for another 10 minutes, until it’s bubbling and golden.

-Green Bean Casserole with Bacon Rather than starting your creamy mushroom sauce with butter, render some thick-cut bacon instead.
-Once it’s crispy, chop it into fine pieces & sprinkle it on top of the green bean casserole with the French fried onions for an extra kick of rich, smoky flavor.
+• Add Bacon Rather than starting your creamy mushroom sauce with butter, render some thick-cut bacon instead.
+Once it’s crispy, chop it into fine pieces and sprinkle it on top of the green bean casserole with the French fried onions.

-Cheesy Green Bean Casserole ⇢ For an extra-savory creamy mushroom sauce, fold in a few handfuls of your favorite cheese.
-I like a blend of white cheddar cheese, asiago cheese, & grated parmesan cheese.
-Gruyere & fontina are fantastic options, too!
+• Make it Cheesy ⇢ For an extra-savory sauce, fold in a few handfuls of your favorite cheese.
+I like a blend of white cheddar cheese, asiago cheese, and grated parmesan cheese.
+Gruyere and fontina are fantastic options, too!

-Gluten-Free Green Bean Casserole ⇢ Rather than creating a roux for the base of the creamy mushroom sauce, thicken it with a cornstarch slurry.
-To ensure really thick & creamy results, you may want to use a little heavy cream in place of the half & half.
+• Make it Gluten-Free ⇢ Thicken the mushroom sauce with a cornstarch slurry instead of a roux.
+To ensure really thick and creamy results, you may want to use a little heavy cream in place of the half and half.
 Be sure to track down some gluten-free French fried onions!

 I can’t wait for you to try this Make Ahead Green Bean Casserole!
-It’s as classic & comforting as traditional green bean casserole, but you’ll love that it’s completely homemade & so easy to prepare – especially when you prep it ahead of time.
+It’s as classic and comforting as traditional green bean casserole, but you’ll love that it’s completely homemade and so easy to prepare – especially when you prep it ahead of time.
 We think you’ll love it just as much as we do!

 If you do give it a try, be sure to let me know!
 Leave a comment with a star rating below.
-You can also snap a photo & tag @playswellwithbutter on Instagram.
-I LOVE hearing about & seeing your PWWB creations! ♡ Happy Thanksgiving!
+You can also snap a photo and tag @playswellwithbutter on Instagram.
+I LOVE hearing about and seeing your PWWB creations! ♡ Happy Thanksgiving!

 Print